-There are different account types with different features and perks that can help make investing more efficient.
-Here we review five commonly used accounts: Non-registered investment accounts, RRSPs, TFSAs, RESPs and corporate investment accounts.
+Different account types have different features and perks that can help make investing more efficient.
+Learn about the five main types of accounts.

-Registered education savings plans are designed to help parents, grandparents or other friends and family members save for a child’s post-secondary education.
+Registered education savings plans (RESPs) are designed to help you save for a child’s post-secondary education.

-If, like many physicians, you’ve incorporated your medical practice, a corporate investment account allows you to keep your business investments separate from your personal investments.
+If you’re incorporated, a corporate investment account allows you to keep your business investments separate from your personal ones.

 There’s a lot to consider when choosing which accounts work best for you, such as your current and future household income and whether you’re incorporated.